neuml/txtai/CONTRIBUTING.md

     Ensure that the test coverage has not decreased.
 If so, additional tests are needed to cover the new functionality.

+2. Run the pre-commit checks for styling/linting.

+    Note that the commit will fail if the pre-commit hook tests don't successfully run.
+If VS Code is used as the development environment, any errors would be visible during development in the problems panel.
+The pre-commit checks can be directly run as follows:

+    ```bash
+    pre-commit run
+    ```

-2. Stage and commit the changes locally.
+3. Stage and commit the changes locally.

     Before pushing and during development, it's good practice to sync with the main repository regularly as follows.
 This helps reduce the likelihood of merge errors.